clarkezone/previewd/README.md

   - [x] port kubelayer to new logging
   - [x] port webhook listener
   - [ ] add logging and metrics to listener using middleware
+  - [ ] Fix metrics in testserver to hook in basicserver
+  - [ ] Add logging and metrics to webhook
+  - [ ] Fix endpoint in duration
+  - [ ] parameterize metrics names
+  - [ ] ensure test coverage for middleware
 - [ ] integration test that calls webhook job creation code that uses out of cluster mode based on main function
 - [ ] update integration test to work in okteto with auto-detect
 - [ ] make command to call integration test